 Text copied to clipboard!

-• Bachelor's or Master's degree in Occupational Therapy
+• Bachelor’s or Master’s degree in Occupational Therapy.

-• Experience working with children
+• Experience working with children in a clinical or educational setting.

-• Excellent communication and interpersonal skills
+• Excellent communication and interpersonal skills.

-• Ability to work effectively as part of a team
+• Ability to work collaboratively as part of a multidisciplinary team.

 Potential interview questions